Direktna Banka: 2016–2021

-In February 2016, Serbian businessmen Andrej Jovanović and Bojan Milovanović (former owners and founders of Serbian potato chip food company Marbo Product) bought the KBM Banka from the Slovenian Nova KBM d.d. bank.
+In February 2016, Serbian businessmen Andrej Jovanović and Bojan Milovanović (former owners and founders of Serbian potato chip food company Marbo Product) bought the KBM Banka from the Slovenian Nova KBM bank.
 On 8 July 2016, KBM Banka a.d.
 Kragujevac changed its name into "Direktna Banka" a.d. with headquarters in Kragujevac.

 In November 2016, Direktna Banka bought 100% of shares of the Serbian commercial bank Findomestic Bank Serbia from the French BNP Paribas.
 Findomestic Bank operated in Serbia from 2006 to 2016 and was a leader in car finance loans.
 After this acquisition, Direktna Banka had around 400 employees and total assets worth around 200 million euros.

 In November 2017, Direktna Banka bought another Serbian commercial bank Piraeus Bank Beograd from the Greek Piraeus Bank, for a sum in range of 58–61 million euros.
 The projections for complete merge to be completed was by the first quarter of 2018, and thus way Direktna Banka would have a total assets worth over 500 million euros.

 In July 2021, the Greek Eurobank a.d. and Direktna Banka agreed to merge units on Serbian market by the end of 2021; when complete, the Eurobank would control 70% of shares, while the owners of Direktna Banka would control the remaining 30% of shares of new bank unit.
 The bank ceased operations and since 13 December 2021, it is merged with the Serbian branch of Eurobank, thus forming Eurobank Direktna.